So it's become apparent that there's something wrong with modern morality.

 Yes.

-And you want to stitch Takachi and Hitler together as much as you possibly can, so that basically everyone runs away terrified.
+And you want to stitch Takachi and Hitler together as much as you possibly can so that basically everyone runs away terrified.

 But as you can see here, this was from the blurb that she'd wrote.

-It's not talking about policies, not talking about the national socialist programme, it's just looking at a particular hard time in history and how certain um democratic uh the machinery of democracy managed to create how X thing created Y result, right?
+It's just looking at a particular time in history and how certain democratic, the machinery of democracy managed to create how X thing created Y result, right?

-It's as simple as that, it's value-free analysis.
+It's as simple as that.

-But you know, bare minimum.
+But, you know, bare minimum.

-Arguing the exact same point as saying that the consequences of not doing so are international chaos, and that anybody who doesn't advocate for sending back illegal migrants is nuts.
+I saw a speech from Thatcher back in the day arguing the exact same point and saying that the consequences of not doing so are international chaos and that anybody who doesn't advocate for sending back illegal migrants is nuts.

 And she also talks about rejecting people with fake refugee claims who are taking advantage of Japan's generosity.

-But of course, because of the demographic problems that Japan are going through, and let's be frank about it, because of a lot of globalist money that has been flooding into Japan as well in order to make Japan become more authentically a part of the the globo homo empire of gay race communism,
+But of course, because of the demographic problems that Japan are going through, and let's be frank about it, because of a lot of globalist money that has been flooding into Japan as well in order to make Japan become more authentically a part of the globo homo empire of gay race communism.

-it's trying to basically wedge the Japanese away from their own heritage, their own sense of stealth and their own sense of destiny, right?
+It's trying to basically wedge the Japanese away from their own heritage, their own sense of stealth, and their own sense of destiny, right?

 Not what does the world want us to be.